WWE Raw preview: Three men's Money in the Bank qualifiers - Pro Wrestling Dot Net

 -MVP vs. Apollo Crews in a Men’s Money in the Bank qualifying match.

-Powell’s POV: The Money in the Bank pay-per-view is scheduled for Sunday, May 10.
-WWE also announced that Daniel Bryan will be in a MITB qualifier on Friday’s Smackdown.
-Monday’s Raw will air live from Orlando, Florida at the WWE Performance Center.
-Join me for my live review as Raw airs Mondays at 7CT/8ET.
+Powell’s POV: WWE is also playing up the question of how Drew McIntyre will respond to being attacked by Seth Rollins at the end of last week’s show.
+Raw will air live from Orlando, Florida at the WWE Performance Center.
+Join me for my live review as Raw airs at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 Be the first to comment